-Poke bowls can be made with any fish suitable for eating raw in sashimi form.
+Just like other raw fish dishes such as Ceviche and fish tartare, Poke bowls can be made with any fish suitable for eating raw in sashimi form.
 Tuna is the classic for Poke Bowls, and salmon is also very popular.

 Other fish suitable for poke bowls include: kingfish, ocean trout, swordfish, yellow tail, trevally and bonito.
 These are all fish that the Japanese use for sashimi because they have soft flesh that are relatively mild flavoured.